MaciejGawel/strangler/strangle/overview.md

 # Strangle the Monolith

-In this module, you will break the Monolith application into several interconnected services and strangle old application.
+In this module, you will break the Monolith application into several interconnected services and strangle the old application.

 ## Desired architecture overview